 At GD Global Mobility we are experts at analyzing DTA that establish the rules to avoid paying tax twice on the same income.

 Most countries have DTA to avoid having to pay tax twice for the same source of income; we, therefore, advise any person, whether a resident or not, who has income, earnings, or assets in more than one country to check if there is a Double Taxation Agreement in order to be aware of the tax obligations and tax treaty benefits that exit in each country.

 - Bilateral Agreement (between two countries): they affect income taxes (for residents and non-residents) and assets

 - Multilateral Agreement (with multinational organizations, such as the European Union): they essentially affect taxes on commercial transactions.

 Optimizing Expatriate Taxation

-Our department is expert at analyzing CDI to take advantage of all the tax benefits offered by tax legislation, both in the country of origin and the destination, while guaranteeing compliance with the tax and legal obligations of the tax authorities in the corresponding countries.
+Our department is expert at analyzing DTA to take advantage of all the tax benefits offered by tax legislation, both in the country of origin and the destination, while guaranteeing compliance with the tax and legal obligations of the tax authorities in the corresponding countries.